umbraco/rfcs/cms/0000-project-unicore-structure.md

 ## Drawbacks

-* Breaking changes due to different Nuget packages made available
+* Breaking changes due to different Nuget packages made available, but as this is Phase 1 to migrating to .NET Core and we don't plan on releasing a version purely based on a project restructure we shouldn't be concerned about breaking changes since there will be plenty with the release of Umbraco running on .NET Core anyways.
 * Namespace changes in the Umbraco solution will be made.
 Although this is a breaking change we feel that this is easily overcome by a textual find + replace.

 ## Alternatives

 It may be possible to move from .Net Framework to .Net Core with the current solution/project structure, however this would result in:

 * Since some dependencies are only .Net Framework (such as SQLCE) it would require multiple pre-processor directives throughout the codebase and cross compilation which makes the codebase more difficult to support, manage and contribute to.
-* Lengthier time frames to reach .Net Core due to the complexity involved in migrating very large projects at one time instead of multiple smaller projects over time.
+* Much lengthier time frames to reach .Net Core due to the complexity involved in migrating very large projects at one time instead of multiple smaller projects over time.
 * Lessens community involvement because without proper project separation the community would need to wait until large parts of the codebase are fully ported over instead of only waiting for smaller portions to be ported over.

 ## Out of Scope